singhams/portfolio/_case_studies/search-behavior.md

 <div class="wave-divider wave-divider--resume">{% include wave-divider.html %}</div>

 ## Impact
-The research gave Adobe’s DVA and ML teams a grounded understanding of how professionals and hobbyists search for and within their assets.
+The research gave [client]’s DVA and ML teams a grounded understanding of how professionals and hobbyists search for and within their assets.

-Findings directly informed feature prioritization and helped validate automation features that later shipped in Premiere Pro—most notably, the **automatic filler word removal** tool that was a top-ranked user request.
+Findings directly informed feature prioritization and helped validate automation features that later shipped in [tool name]—most notably, the **automatic filler word removal** tool that was a top-ranked user request.

 <div class="wave-divider wave-divider--resume">{% include wave-divider.html %}</div>